Datavault-UK/automate-dv-docs/docs/macros.md

 A rank column can be created one of three ways:

-1. Manually creating it in a model prior to the staging layer, and using this model as the stage `source_model`.
+1. Manually creating it in a model prior to the staging layer, and using this model as the stage's `source_model`.

 2. Using the `ranked_columns` configuration of the [stage](#stage) macro